ARIZONA SWORDS

 C335.
 CONFEDERATE – ISAAC & Co - IMPORTED BRITISH PATTERN 1853 SABER: This is a Confederate Imported British Pattern 1853 Enlisted Dragoon Saber, often referred to as an Enfield Cavalry Saber.
 This pattern was the standard saber used by the British, and it is believed that approximately 5,000 were imported into the Confederacy during the American Civil.
 Some were purchased by the Confederate Government; some by individual Confederate States; and others were likely purchased simply on speculation by arms dealers and blockade runners looking to make some fast money.
 Most of the Confederate central government purchases came from S. Isaac & Campbell of London, and are simply stamped ISAAC & Co. on the spine of the blade.
 This saber is in totally attic untouched condition with an even dark patina from the top of the guard to the tip of the blade, and the scabbard as will.
 The hilt and pressed leather grips are tight, with some lose.
 The 34 1/2-inch blade has a deep rich patina; period sharpened; and properly marked ISAAC & Co. on the spine below the quillion.
 The scabbard fits perfect to the blade; has a dark patina; a few dents; and only missing the top screw for the throat.
 Overall, it is very nice untouched example and available at a great price!
 Shipping & Insurance include. $1800.00

-C412.
-BOYLE, GAMBLE & MCFEE ARTILLERY SHORT SWORD: This is an artillery short sword made by Boyle, Gamble & McFee of Richmond, Virginia; and matches the known existing marked specimen.
-The sword is in excellent condition with a bright original blade; tight hilt; the original copper-brass mounted scabbard with both mounts and fits perfect to the blade.
-Shipping & Insurance included.$3800.00
+C411.
+BOYLE, GAMBLE & MCFEE ARTILLERY SHORT SWORD: This is an artillery short sword made by Boyle, Gamble & McFee of Richmond, Virginia.
+The sword is in excellent condition with a bright original blade; tight hilt; original scabbard with both copper-brass mounts and fits perfect to the blade.
+The scabbard is strong though it has some surface leather loss.
+The blade has period sharpening with a few minor nicks and some areas of dark spots, but no rust or pitting.
+Shipping & Insurance is included. $3900.00

 DSC_0008.jpg DSC_0010.jpg DSC_0012.jpg DSC_0014.jpg DSC_0033.jpg DSC_0029.jpg